Intestacy

 But in Texas, simply purchasing a home jointly, even between spouses, doesn’t create a right of survivorship unless the deed specifically says it does.
 Since they were not married and the deed did not create a right of survivorship, her boyfriend’s share of the home passed to his legal heirs, not her.

-Who Inherits When a Single Person with Children Dies Without a Will?
+Who Inherits When a Single Parent With Children Dies Without a Will in Texas?

-However, if your descendants are of different degrees of relationship, (meaning some of your children survive while others predecease you, leaving children or grandchildren of their own), then the younger generation will inherit only the share the older generation would have received had he or she survived.
+• If your descendants are of different generations (e.g., some of your children survive while others predecease you, leaving children of their own), then your grandchildren or great-grandchildren will only inherit the share their parent would have received had they survived.

 For example, supposed you had three children.
 If all three survive you, then each will receive 1/3 of your estate.
 If one dies before you, but has two surviving children, then the two surviving children would inherit 1/3, but the children of the deceased child would split their parent’s share.
 However, suppose all the children predecease you, and 6 grandchildren in total survive you.
 In that case, each grandchild would receive 1/6 of your estate.

-Who Inherits When A Married Person Dies Without a Will in Texas?
+What Happens When a Married Person Dies Without a Will in Texas?

 If you are married and you die without a Will in Texas, how much property your surviving spouse receives will depend on whether the property is community property or separate property.